Why Perseverance Predicts Children’s Success

 An Asian parents’ philosophy is different: any child can succeed regardless of an IQ score or handicap–success is all a matter of how hard you are willing to work.

-Just think a minute of the long term effect of stressing effort could have on our children!
+Just think of the long term effect of stressing effort could have on our children!

 Our kids would learn from an early age that there’s nothing that can stop them from succeeding if they put their heart and soul into their endeavors.
 They would see mistakes or failures as just temporary setbacks, instead of as excuses to quit.
 If they just keep on trying, and use their mistakes as learning clues, they’ll ultimately achieve their goals!